mousepawmedia/devdocs/source/network/phabricator.rst

 Subscribing
 ---------------------------------

-When you **Subscribe** to an object, you will receieve email notifications for any updates to that object.
+When you **Subscribe** to an object, you will recieve email notifications for any updates to that object.
 You are automatically subscribed to any object you create.